Skip to content

 vex

-let size_a = #sizeof<i64>()
+let size = #sizeof<i64>()

-let align_a = #alignof<f64>()
+let align = #alignof<f64>()

-let ty_name = $typeName<Vec<i32>>()
+let ty_name = #typeName<Vec<i32>>()

 let len = $len(v)